-The section encompasses a top-caliber faculty who employ state-of-the-art technologies to treat more than 1,000 patients annually, both at its primary site on the Lebanon campus and its satellite facility in St. Johnsbury, Vermont.
+The section encompasses a top-caliber faculty who employ state-of-the-art technologies to treat more than 1,000 patients annually, both at our primary site on the Lebanon campus and its satellite facility in St. Johnsbury, Vermont.
 Our section prides itself on setting the pace for cancer care in northern New England.

 We offer a full panoply of world-class therapies, including: